Tag Archives: Kubernetes

 • The initial step-up and configuration of Kubernetes is complex and can be overwhelming.

-• Kubernetes provide limited automation during the restoration of the containerized application environment.
+• The platform provides limited automation during the restoration of the containerized application environment.

 • The platform can be more expensive than its alternatives.